Privacy

 Phone calls

-Like many other organisations, we record our telephone calls for quality monitoring, training, compliance and security purposes.
+Like many other organisations, we record and may monitor our telephone calls for quality improvement, training, compliance and security purposes.
+We record calls using a secure third party application.

-All calls received into Customer Services are recorded and retained for a period of six months.
+All calls received into Customer Services and the Dental Complaints Service are recorded and retained for a period of six months.
 In addition, we record details of all calls received for reporting purposes.

 All calls that are used for quality monitoring are retained.